Gears (under construction and translation)

 The functioning of the 7-speed of SRAM is the same.
-The only difference is, that there are than 3 switchable Sun wheels are and that the planet wheels 3 steps.
+The only difference is, that there are 3 switchable sun wheels and that the planet wheels have 3 steps.

 The construction of the 7-speed from SA, is somewhat similar to the SRAM (both three Sun wheels).

 The construction of the Shimano 7-gearbox is totally different; with 4 Sun wheels, two ring wheels and two planetary carriers.
 Because there are no direct drive and the forces sometimes go by both systems, the return in some gears lower than 80%, and average about 85%.